WebizenAI/devdocs/WebizenTechStack/WebizenApps/Webizen3.0Apps/CoreApps/Library/HyperMediaLibrary.md

 ## Timeline Fields.

-Presently, the primary interface for this app is intended to be the [[Timeline Interface]].
+Presently, the primary interface for this app is intended to be the [[TimelineInterface]].
 The fields for the timeline library are as follows:

 - [ ] Title: The title of the timeline.
 - [ ] Timeline Event Fields: